 looking for something not offered on this web-site, I am interested parts for telescopes has been an over 20 year endeavor.
-Send and if feasible you'll receive a price and delivery quote based actively involved in amateur astronomy for over 40 years and bring a lot of experience making asrtronomy parts for customers
+Send and if feasible you'll receive a price and delivery quote based involved in amateur astronomy for over 40 years.
+I bring my experience making astronomy parts for customers and friends,